aws/karpenter-provider-aws/website/content/en/preview/faq.md

 ```

 The `startupTaints` parameter was added in v0.10.0.
 Helm upgrades do not upgrade the CRD describing the provisioner, so it must be done manually.
 For specific details, see the [Upgrade Guide]({{< ref "./upgrade-guide/#upgrading-to-v0100" >}})

+## Upgrading Kubernetes Cluster

+### How do I upgrade an EKS Cluster with Karpenter?

+When upgrading an Amazon EKS cluster, [Karpenter's Drift feature]({{<ref "./concepts/deprovisioning#drift" >}}) can automatically upgrade the Karpenter-provisioned nodes to stay in-sync with the EKS control plane.
+Karpenter Drift currently needs to be enabled using a [feature gate]({{<ref "./concepts/settings#feature-gates" >}}).
+Karpenter's default [AWSNodeTemplate `amiFamily` configuration]({{<ref "./concepts/node-templates#specamifamily" >}}) uses the latest EKS Optimized AL2 AMI for the same major and minor version as the EKS cluster's control plane.
+Karpenter's AWSNodeTemplate can be configured to not use the EKS optimized AL2 AMI in favor of a custom AMI by configuring the [`amiSelector`]({{<ref "./concepts/node-templates#specamiselector" >}}).
+If using a custom AMI, you will need to trigger the rollout of this new worker node image through the publication of a new AMI with tags matching the [`amiSelector`]({{<ref "./concepts/node-templates#specamiselector" >}}), or a change to the [`amiSelector`]({{<ref "./concepts/node-templates#specamiselector" >}}) field.

+Start by [upgrading the EKS Cluster control plane](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).
+After the EKS Cluster upgrade completes, Karpenter's Drift feature will detect that the Karpenter-provisioned nodes are using EKS Optimized AMIs for the previous cluster version, and [automatically cordon, drain, and replace those nodes]({{<ref "./concepts/deprovisioning#control-flow" >}}).
+To support pods moving to new nodes, follow Kubernetes best practices by setting appropriate pod [Resource Quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/), and using [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) (PDB).
+Karpenter's Drift feature will spin up replacement nodes based on the pod resource requests, and will respect the PDBs when deprovisioning nodes.

 ## Interruption Handling